Page Contents

 Scenario 2: John’s retirement fund strategy

 John has a salary of $80,000 (same as Jane’s) and he starts investing at age 25.
-John is not careful in picking his investment funds, and puts all his money in a fund that doesn’t beat the market (i.e. returns 8% per year), but charges 1% as fund management fee.
+John is not careful in picking his investment funds, and puts all his money in a fund that doesn’t beat the market (i.e. returns 8% per year), but charges 1% as a fund management fee.

 John’s employer also matches his contribution dollar for dollar, up to 6% of his salary.
 So, effectively, John puts $4,800 and employer puts $4,800 i.e. a total of $9,600 is added to John’s retirement account every year